-The Wisnivesky Laboratory research focuses in two areas: the assessment and improvement of self-management of chronic lung disease, primarily asthma and chronic obstructive pulmonary disease (COPD), and the development of treatment recommendations for lung and other cancers using large dataset analyses.
+The Wisnivesky Laboratory research focuses in the areas of the assessment and improvement of self-management of chronic lung disease, primarily asthma and chronic obstructive pulmonary disease (COPD), and the development of treatment recommendations for lung cancer using large dataset analyses.
 The laboratory has multiple active studies and more than 30 research staff coordinating the research operations, data collection and data analysis.

 Our laboratory collaborates with other research groups within Mount Sinai, in the New York metropolitan area and throughout the United States.